|

 SQLERRM.
 Also, you can use all the functions in procedural statements except the

 miscellaneous functions DECODE, DUMP, and VSIZE.
-Note: The

 SQL group functions AVG, MIN, MAX, COUNT, SUM, STDDEV, and VARIANCE are not built into